phucat/Flask-GAE-Framework/README.md

 It's the compilation of mostly used methods, approaches and techniques when developing backend in Appengine or Compute Engine.
 This is not a Flask tutorial but takes advantages and leverages the features of Flask Framework.

+Works perfectly on Angular-Gae Boilerplate https://bitbucket.org/cloudsherpas/angular-gae-boilerplate But can still served as a standalone backend service.
+Feel free to use other frontend technologies.

+This is a work in progress and I encourage everyone to contribute on this project.

 ## System Requirements
 - python 2.7
 - vitualenv 15.0.3 or higher